 So let’s get a few things out of the way.
 I will start, as I often do, with my favorite quote of all times, from that great American philosopher, Dave Barry, who will some day realize how much he loves me.
 “A person who is nice to you and not nice to the waiter is not a nice person.”

 Of course Kim Kardashian is nice to her real-estate agent.
 Sometimes “nice” has to do with the impact that a person has on the world around them.
 And the more impact you have, the more responsibility you have.
 “Nice,” then, is less about how you make the people close to you feel, but about how all of the people you touch feel as a result of that touch.
-I’m willing to bet that someone close to Hitler, maybe who knew him as a child even, would say, “he was always so kind to me, I think he was very insecure, people misunderstand who he really was.”
+And when your touch is global, in the media, you are responsible for the image you use the media to touch people with.

 We admire them simply for being rich.
 Well, and tacky, and thoughtless and scandalous.
 We have given them millions of dollars for the pleasure of watching them set the standard of what it means to “have it.”